 - Painkillers: Paracetamol, ibuprofen, whatever your weapon of choice, be sure to stock up.
 They’re going to come in handy when that school night drinking session gets out of hand.

 - A fully topped up Myki card: In Good Beer Week, driving is for suckers, but public transport is always your friend, so put some coin on your card and throw the car keys in the safe.
 They will be no use to you this week.
+Note that if you’re on Android you can now have your Myki and Untappd on the same device for added convenience.
+Just be sure to carry around a power pack so that you’re not stuck without Myki and/or Uber access at a crucial moment.

 - Cancel your work plans: There’s no easy way to put this, so we’re just going to say it real fast: postpone all of your strenuous work plans, at least for the mornings.
 Try to aim for menial tasks if you can and build up the strenuous ones later.
 Your boss will be grateful.